Halting Recurrent GNNs and the Graded $\mu$-Calculus: Halting Recurrent Graph Neural Networks

-\begin{proposition} Every node classifier definable by a recurrent \gnn is g-bisimulation invariant. \end{proposition} \begin{proof} Notice that every aggregate-combine (AC) layer is a label transformer that is g-bisimulation invariant.
+\begin{proposition} Every node classifier definable by a halting recurrent \gnn is invariant under total surjective g-bisimulations. \end{proposition} \begin{proof} Notice that every aggregate-combine (AC) layer is a label transformer that is g-bisimulation invariant.
 Likewise the lifted initialisation and lifted readout functions yield g-bisimulation invariant label transformers.
-Since the composition of g-bisimulation invariant label transformers is a g-bisimulation invariant label transformer, the result follows by observing that the lifted halting function can be seen as a g-bisimulation invariant label transformer as well. \end{proof}
+Since the composition of g-bisimulation invariant label transformers is a g-bisimulation invariant label transformer, the result follows by observing that the lifted halting function can be seen as a g-bisimulation invariant label transformer as well.
+Totality and surjectivity of the g-bisimulation quarantees that the readout function is enacted to runs of the same length. \end{proof}